 - a.
 Constructing or installing any new source of air contaminant emissions, including air pollution control equipment; - b.
 Modifying or altering an existing source that may significantly affect the emission of air contaminants; - c.
 Making any physical change which increases emissions; or - d.
-Changing the method of operation, the process, or the fuel use, or increasing the normal hours of operation that result in increased emissions. - e.
-Relocating an existing stationary source or any portion of an existing stationary source.
+Changing the method of operation, the process, or the fuel use, or increasing the normal hours of operation that result in increased emissions.

-7.8 Where to Send Reports and Notices Reports and notices, with the permit number prominently displayed, must be sent to the LRAPA office as identified in Condition 8.2.
-For portable sources operating outside of Lane County, the reports must be sent to the DEQ regional office located nearest to the company's office of record.
+7.8 Where to Send Reports and Notices

+Reports and notices, with the permit number prominently displayed, must be sent to the LRAPA office as identified in Condition 8.2.
+For portable sources operating outside Lane County, the reports must be sent to the DEQ regional office located nearest to the company's office of record.